Classes in Lua

 end

-• given this fairly simple way of creating classes, we can now expand this idea to inheritance.
+Given this fairly simple way of creating classes, we can now expand this idea to inheritance.

-• let’s rewrite our example with the kitty to generalise animals under a single class:
+Let’s rewrite our example with the kitty to generalise animals under a single class.

-- food: integer
+• variable food: integer

-• so, starting with the base Animal class…
+Starting with the base Animal class…

 local Animal = {}